 Discounts for upfront payment

-- Pay upfront for the difference between the original Plan and the Higher Plan (“Net Amount”) for the remainder of the 12 month period (prorated) and receive an equivalent discount on the Net Amount, subject to their being at least 3 months remaining on the initial license period; or
+- Pay upfront for the difference between the original Plan and the Higher Plan (“Net Amount”) for the remainder of the Term (prorated) and receive an equivalent discount on the Net Amount, subject to their being at least 3 months remaining on the initial license period; or

 - Pay the Net Amount at the beginning of each Billing Period but at the undiscounted standard price.